 • You have access to a co-signer who meets those criteria if you do not.

-You also may need to decide whether to choose a variable or fixed rate.
+Lenders may offer a variable or fixed rate.

-• Fixed-rate loans lock in the rate once you agree to the terms of the loan, so you’ll pay the same interest rate for the life of the loan, regardless of how interest rates rise or fall.
+• Fixed-rate private student loans lock in the rate once you agree to the terms of the loan, so you’ll pay the same interest rate for the life of the loan.

-When deciding on a rate structure, considerations include the life of your loan (a longer loan term may mean more interest variation over time, including periods of higher interest), your budget, and what makes sense for your overall financial strategy.
+When deciding on a rate structure, considerations include the life of your loan (a longer loan term may mean more interest variation over time), your budget, and what makes sense for your overall financial strategy.

 Could I Get Loan Forgiveness If I Refinance?

 The Biden plans do not address private student loan forgiveness, and now we have specific numbers for federal student loan cancellation.

 It might be a good idea to keep in place the $10,000 or $20,000 of federal debt that will be forgiven, if you qualify, and then consider whether to refinance any federal student loans beyond that.
 Once you refi federal student loans, they become a private student loan.